3kwa/minion/README.md

 ## installation

-MacOS only at this stage, but since `minion` is built using [electron](https://www.electronjs.org) should be relatively straightforward cut releases for Windows and Linux ...
-PR welcome.
+MacOS only at this stage, but since `minion` is built using [electron](https://www.electronjs.org) should be relatively straightforward cut releases for Windows and Linux - PR welcome!

 ### [brew](https://brew.sh) [tap](https://github.com/3kwa/homebrew-minion)

 Since `v1.0.5`, first (and only once):

-    `$ brew tap 3kwa/minion`
+    brew tap 3kwa/minion

 Then:

-    `$ brew install minion --no-quarantine`
+    brew install minion --no-quarantine

 The `--no-quarantine` is necessary _for now_.